computski/ESP_DCC_Controller/README.md

 # ESP_DCC_Controller
 DCC controller based on nodeMCU ESP12-E module for model railroad control.
 This is an ESP8266 device (ESP12), not an ESP32.

+Note: see https://www.instructables.com/member/Computski/instructables/ for a detailed description of the project and build instructions.

 Implements a DCC controller and JRMI server which supports mobile clients running EngineDriver (android) or WiThrottle (IOS).
 To allow a lower cost build, it is not necessary to fit the optional 4 x 4 keypad matrix, Jogwheel and 1602 LCD display.

 Generates a DCC signal as a low level routine.
 This is fed with DCC packets from higher level routines which handle keyboard/display